Neck Strain (cont.)

 - Ringing in the ears or decreased hearing

-- If you are unable to reach your doctor, you should go to a hospital's emergency department without delay for evaluation of any of these types of problems.
+- If unable to reach a doctor, one should go to a hospital's emergency department without delay for evaluation of any of these types of problems.

-- If you get sick or reinjured while your neck pain is present, you should contact your doctor.
+- If one gets sick or reinjured while neck pain is present, contact a doctor.

 - Symptoms of spinal cord injury